Carlos Manuel Arana Osorio: Presidency (1970–1974)

-In July 1970, with support from the Army, masonic colonel Carlos Arana Osorio assumed the presidency.
-He was the first of the string of Institutional Democratic Party military rulers who dominated Guatemalan politics in the 1970s and 1980s (his predecessor, Julio César Méndez, while dominated by the army, was nominally a civilian).
+In July 1970, with support from the Army, Colonel Carlos Arana Osorio assumed the presidency.
+He was the first of the string of Institutional Democratic Party military rulers who dominated Guatemalan politics in the 1970s and 1980s (his predecessor, Julio César Méndez, was nominally a civilian).
 Arana had served as the ambassador to Nicaragua during the Somoza regime.
 In a speech, President Arana stated, "If it is necessary to turn the country into a cemetery in order to pacify it, I will not hesitate to do so."
-Despite minimal armed insurgent activity at the time, Osorio imposed a "State of Siege" in November 1970.
-During the "State of Siege," the Osorio regime imposed a daily curfew from 9:00PM to 5:00AM, during which time all vehicle and pedestrian traffic—including ambulances, fire engines, nurses, and physicians—were forbidden throughout the national territory.
+Despite minimal armed insurgent activity then, Osorio imposed a "State of Siege" in November 1970.
+During the "State of Siege," the Osorio regime imposed a daily curfew from 9:00 PM to 5:00 AM.
+During that time, all vehicle and pedestrian traffic—including ambulances, fire engines, nurses, and physicians—was forbidden throughout the national territory.

-The "State of Siege" was accompanied by increased government repression in the form of abductions, tortures, forced disappearances and extrajudicial killings.
+The "State of Siege" was accompanied by increased government repression in the form of abductions, tortures, forced disappearances, and extrajudicial killings.
 A January 1971 secret bulletin of the U.S. Defense Intelligence Agency detailed how Guatemalan security forces "quietly eliminated" hundreds of suspected "terrorists and bandits" in the Guatemalan countryside.
-Though repression continued in the countryside, the "White Terror" of the Arana period was mostly urban and directed against the vestiges of the insurgency which existed primarily in the city.
-High government sources were cited at the time by foreign journalists as acknowledging 700 executions by security forces or paramilitary death squads in the first two months of the "State of Siege".
-According to Amnesty International and domestic human rights organizations such as 'Committee of Relatives of Disappeared Persons', over 7,000 civilian opponents of the security forces were 'disappeared' or found dead in 1970 and 1971, followed by an additional 8,000 in 1972 and 1973.
+Though repression continued in the countryside, the "White Terror" of the Arana period was mainly urban and directed against the vestiges of the insurgency, which existed primarily in the city.
+High government sources were cited at the time by foreign journalists as acknowledging 700 executions by security forces or paramilitary death squads in the first two months of the "State of Siege."
+According to Amnesty International and domestic human rights organizations such as the 'Committee of Relatives of Disappeared Persons,' over 7,000 civilian opponents of the security forces were 'disappeared' or found dead in 1970 and 1971, followed by an additional 8,000 in 1972 and 1973.